-WOMAN THREE: Pacing.
-You're wearing a hole in the carpet.

-MAN ONE: I can't.
+- WOMAN THREE: Pacing.
+You're wearing a hole in the carpet. - MAN ONE: I can't.
 I'm all wired up.
 When I'm wired up, I need to keep moving.
 It's genetic or generational or geometrical or something.
 Why are you so calm?
 Isn't this driving you nuts?
 Isn't this eating you up inside?
-Aren't you going crazy?

-WOMAN THREE: It's been less than a minute.

-MAN ONE: (continues pacing) I hate waiting.
+Aren't you going crazy? - WOMAN THREE: They took him in five minutes ago.
+It's going to be awhile. - MAN ONE: Awhile. (continues pacing) I hate waiting.
 Hate it, hate it, hate it.
 I'm never good at Christmas.
-And birthdays... don't get me started on birthdays.

-WOMAN THREE: Stop it!
+And birthdays... don't get me started on birthdays. - WOMAN THREE: Stop it!